• What is Wellspring?

 Joe Gamse

-Joe is originally from North West London, has professional experience of strategic business planning, and now works in fintech in Israel.
+Joe is originally from North West London, has professional experience of strategic business planning and quantitative investing, and now works at an international climate non-profit active in both Israel and North America.
 He studied at Yeshivat Maale Gilboa and the Hadar Institute in Israel, and teaches at a local Bet Midrash in Tel Aviv.

 broken image